Understanding Vaccine Ingredients

 CDC recommends that everyone 6 months and older with an egg allergy receive the annual flu vaccine.
 The Joint Task Force on Practice Parameters of the American Academy of Allergy Asthma and Immunology (AAAAI) and the American College of Allergy Asthma and Immunology (ACAAI) as well as the American Academy of Pediatrics (AAP) back this recommendation by stating that no special precautions are required for the administration of influenza vaccine to egg-allergic patients no matter how severe the egg allergy.

-Gelatin is a protein that comes from boiling the skin or connective (usually porcine), that’s found commonly in foods like Jell-o, gummy candies, and marshmallows, among many others.
-The gelatin in vaccines protects the virus in the vaccine from conditions such as freeze-drying or heat during transport and delivery.
+Gelatin is a protein derived from boiling skin or connective tissue (usually porcine) and is commonly found in foods like Jell-O, gummy candies, and marshmallows, among many others.
+The gelatin in vaccines protects the vaccine’s contents from conditions such as freeze-drying or heat during transport and delivery.

 The incidence of anaphylaxis due to a severe allergic reaction to gelatin is very low (about 1 case/2 million vaccines given), however, people with a known severe allergy to gelatin should ask their healthcare provider before getting vaccinated with certain vaccines.

-Polyethylene glycol (PEG) is a medication that has many pharmaceutical uses, most often to treat constipation.
-It’s also found in some vaccines as a stabilizer. mRNA vaccines, like some COVID-19 vaccines, contain PEG to surround and protect the mRNA as it’s transported to the cell.
+Polyethylene glycol (PEG) is a medication that has many pharmaceutical uses, most often to treat constipation .
+It’s also used as a stabilizer in some vaccines. mRNA vaccines , like some COVID-19 vaccines, contain PEG as a component of the lipid nanoparticles that surround and protect the mRNA as it’s transported into the cell.

-Sometimes polyethylene glycol is confused with ethylene glycol, which is a very different compound and not found in vaccines.
+Sometimes polyethylene glycol is mistaken for ethylene glycol, a very different compound not found in vaccines.
 While PEG is safe to introduce into the body, ethylene glycol is not.
 Ethylene glycol is very toxic and is best known for its use in antifreeze.
 There is no antifreeze in vaccines.

 There are no ingredients in vaccines that are toxic in the amounts they are given.
 The toxicity of any chemical depends on the amount that enters the body.
-For example, if you drink eight glasses of water a day, that is good for your body.
-However, if you drink eight liters of water in a day that would kill you.
+For example, drinking eight glasses of water a day is good for your body.
+However, drinking eight liters of water a day would kill you.
 This is true for every chemical we encounter daily.
-The recommended dose may lead to good health, where the excessive dose can lead to death.
+The recommended dose may lead to good health, while an excessive dose can lead to death.
 There is not enough of any ingredient in a vaccine to cause harm to the body.

 Each vaccine ingredient has a specific and necessary function to make the vaccine effective and safe.
 Not getting vaccinated is much riskier than getting a vaccine with trace amounts of safe, well-tested ingredients.
 Without vaccines, people are exposed to dangerous vaccine-preventable diseases and can spread them to others.

-Fetal fibroblast cells collected from two elective pregnancy terminations in the 1960s are used in the production of the chickenpox, rubella, hepatitis A, rabies, and Janssen (Johnson & Johnson) COVID-19 vaccine (no longer used in the U.S.).
-The fetal cells that were obtained in the 1960s have continued to grow in laboratories and are still being used to make vaccines today.
-These cells have divided so many times for decades that they are now very far removed from the original cells taken from the fetus.
+Fetal fibroblast cells collected from two elective pregnancy terminations in the 1960s are used to produce the chickenpox, rubella, hepatitis A, rabies, and Janssen (Johnson & Johnson) COVID-19 vaccines (no longer used in the US).
+The fetal cells obtained in the 1960s have continued to grow in laboratories and are still used to make vaccines today.
+These cells have divided so many times over decades that they are now very different from the original cells taken from the fetus.
 No further sources of fetal cells have been used to make vaccines.

-Human fetal cells are used because viruses that infect humans grow best in human cells (not animal cells).
-The fetal cells are also able to keep dividing and can be stored at very low temperatures for continued use.
+Human fetal cells are used because viruses that infect humans grow better in human cells (not animal cells).
+Fetal cells can also continue dividing and can be stored at very low temperatures for continued use.
+It is important to note that no fetal tissue is present in the final vaccine product.

-Live, attenuated vaccines, such as MMR (measles, mumps, and rubella), chickenpox, and flu nasal spray (LAIV) lead to a strong and prolonged immune response.
-This type of vaccine contains a virus that has been weakened so that it cannot replicate enough in the body to cause illness.
-Since these types of vaccine are the closest to natural infection, they’re very effective and require fewer doses.
+Live, attenuated vaccines , such as MMR (measles, mumps, and rubella), chickenpox, and flu nasal spray (LAIV), lead to a strong and prolonged immune response.
+This type of vaccine contains a weakened virus that cannot replicate enough in the body to cause illness.
+Since these vaccines are closest to natural infection, they’re very effective and require fewer doses.

 Toxoid vaccines prevent diseases caused by bacteria that produce toxins in the body.
-When making the vaccine, the toxoids are weakened so that they are not able to cause illness.
-DTaP and Tdap vaccines contains diphtheria and tetanus toxoids, in addition to protection against pertussis (whooping cough).
+When making the vaccine, the toxoids are weakened so they cannot cause illness.
+DTaP and Tdap vaccines contain diphtheria and tetanus toxoids, as well as protection against pertussis (whooping cough).

 Subunit vaccines contain only a part of the germ that is best suited to stimulate the immune system.
-This type of vaccine can not cause illness.
-The pertussis (whooping cough) component of the DTaP vaccine is an example of a subunit vaccine, as is the Novavax COVID-19 vaccine.
+This type of vaccine cannot cause illness.
+The pertussis (whooping cough) component of the DTaP vaccine is a subunit vaccine, as is the Novavax COVID-19 vaccine.

 Some bacteria have a sugar coating called polysaccharides.
-This coating is advantageous to the bacteria so that when it infects the body it allows for the bacteria to go unseen by the immune system.
+This coating benefits the bacteria, allowing them to infect the body without being detected by the immune system.
 Because the body never sees the bacteria, it can cause disease.

-A conjugate vaccine is made by attaching a portion of this polysaccharide-coated bacteria to a harmless protein.
-The body sees the protein as a foreign invader and will respond to that as well as the polysaccharide-coated bacteria.
-Should the body see the polysaccharide again as a natural infection, it will fight it off and reduce the likelihood of sickness.
+A conjugate vaccine is made by attaching a portion of this polysaccharide-coated bacterium to a harmless protein.
+The body treats the protein as a foreign invader and responds to it as it would to polysaccharide-coated bacteria.
+If the body recognizes the polysaccharide as a natural infection, it will fight it off, reducing the likelihood of sickness.

 Examples of conjugate vaccines are Haemophilus Influenza type b (Hib), meningococcal (MenACWY), and pneumococcal conjugate vaccines.

 mRNA vaccines are new to the market but have been studied for decades.
-This type of vaccine contains messenger RNA (mRNA), which are regulatory molecules that show the cell how to make proteins.
+This type of vaccine contains messenger RNA (mRNA), which are molecules that instruct the cell how to make proteins.
 In the case of the vaccine, the mRNA teaches the cell how to make a protein from the germ.
-That protein is introduced to the immune system, which triggers a response, causing the body to develop immunity to the germ.
+That protein is introduced to the immune system, triggering a response that causes the body to develop immunity to the germ.

 mRNA vaccines cannot affect or interact with your genetic material (DNA).
 The mRNA from the vaccine does not enter the nucleus of the cell where the DNA is located.
 Following the introduction of the germ’s protein to the immune system, the mRNA quickly breaks down and is eliminated from the body.

 COVID-19 vaccines created by Pfizer-BioNTech and Moderna are mRNA vaccines.
-These vaccines do not contain any live virus and cannot give you COVID-19.
+These vaccines do not contain any live viruses and cannot give you COVID-19.

 Video from American Academy of Pediatrics (AAP): https://youtu.be/YOlrNlvEiMw

-Examples of a viral vector vaccine are an Ebola vaccine and Janssen (Johnson & Johnson) COVID-19 vaccine.
-As of May 2023, the Janssen (Johnson & Johnson) COVID-19 vaccine is no longer available in the U.S.
+Examples of viral vector vaccines include an Ebola vaccine and the Janssen (Johnson & Johnson) COVID-19 vaccine.
+As of May 2023, the Janssen (Johnson & Johnson) COVID-19 vaccine is no longer available in the US

 The following are statements and resources from the Jewish faith community about the importance of vaccination: